fkaya18/Fecom-Inc.-Sales-Data-Analysis/README.md

 Primary Key: Composite key (review_id, order_id)
 Foreign Key: order_id → orders

+🔧 Data Preparation
+Initial data cleaning and preprocessing were performed in Excel to ensure data consistency and readiness for analysis.

+Cleaned datasets were imported into SQL Server, where they were organized into separate tables with appropriate relationships.

 📥 Data Import
 CSV files are imported into SQL Server using BULK INSERT statements.
 File paths refer to the data_analysis\market_place_orders\ directory within the project.
 The scripts use the UTF-8 character set and specify appropriate FIELDTERMINATOR values per file

+## Important Note:
+The dataset description says there are 102,727 unique customers.
+However, when the customer_list csv file was examined, it was seen that there were 99,441 unique customers and the customer_ids of the rest were empty.
+In addition, this data was removed from the dataset cluster because it did not match any table.

+🧠 SQL-Based Analysis
+A variety of business insights were derived using SQL queries on the cleaned datasets.
+The analysis focused on identifying customer loyalty patterns, measuring seller performance, and evaluating delivery efficiency by comparing estimated and actual delivery times.
+Additionally, product categories were ranked based on sales and revenue, while the distribution of payment methods was examined to understand customer preferences.
+The relationship between customer reviews and ratings was also explored, along with return behaviors across categories.
+Finally, regional revenue distributions were calculated to highlight city-level income contributions.
+These findings were later visualized in Power BI through interactive dashboards to support data-driven decision-making.